-Borrower Classification Occupancy Requirements Military Service Members A military service member Borrower currently on active duty and temporarily absent from their Primary Residence because of military service is considered to be an owner occupant.
+Borrower Classification Occupancy Requirements Multiple Borrowers Only one Borrower is required to occupy the property, provided the non-occupant co-Borrower requirements in Chapter 3 are met.
+Military Service Members A military service member Borrower currently on active duty and temporarily absent from their Primary Residence because of military service is considered to be an owner occupant.
 PFIs must verify the Borrower's temporary absence from the subject property by obtaining a copy of the Borrower's military orders.
 The military orders must evidence the Borrower will be absent from the subject property as of the date the owner occupancy must be established as required by the Security Instrument.
 Parents or legal guardians providing housing for a physically handicapped or developmentally disabled adult child Permitted when the child cannot work or has insufficient income to qualify for the Mortgage Loan on their own.
 In this instance, the parent/legal guardian is considered the owner and occupant.
 Adult children providing housing for parents Permitted when the parent cannot work or has insufficient income to qualify for the Mortgage Loan on their own.
 In this instance, the child is considered the owner and occupant.

-6.2.2 Second Home (6/13/23)
+6.2.2 Second Home